mawais-afz/javascript-interview-questions/README.md

 77. **What is the `find` method in JavaScript?**

-    The `find` method returns the value of the first element in the array that satisfies the condition specified in the callback function.
+    The `find` method is an array method that returns the first element in the array that satisfies a provided testing function.
+If no elements satisfy the testing function, `undefined` is returned.
+The `find` method stops executing once it finds an element that passes the test.

     ```javascript
     const users = [